-The Company does not own any production equipment other than cutting, silkscreen and embroidery machinery.
+The Company does not own any production equipment other than cutting machinery.
 The Company's apparel products are produced for the Company by approximately 80 different contractors.
 None of the contractors engaged by the Company accounted for more than 10% of the Company's total production during 1995.
 The Company has long-term relationships with many of its contractors, although it does not have written agreements with them.
 The Company uses a variety of raw materials, principally consisting of woven denim, woven cotton and knitted fabrics and yarns.
 The Company must make commitments for a significant portion of its fabric purchases well in advance of sales, although the Company's risk is reduced because 50% of the Company's products are sewn in basic denim.
-See "Risk Factors -- Foreign Operations and Sourcing; Import Restrictions," and "-- Dependence on Unaffiliated Manufacturers."
+See "Risk Factors -- Foreign Operations and Sourcing; Import Restrictions."